-“When I was a kid and started backflipping I was doing it on trampolines, off of diving boards… pretty much anything I could find,” explains Wallisch, who’ll be competing this weekend at the Dew Tour’s Pantech Invitational at Killington Resort.
+“When I was a kid and started backflipping, I was doing it on trampolines, off of diving boards… pretty much anything I could find,” the Pittsburgh native explains.
 “The backflip is one of the most basic inverts you can do.
 At the same time, it’s a pretty gnarly trick.
 When you’re upside down, you’re risking head and neck injuries.
 It’s definitely not one to mess around with.”

 It’s not just backflipping experience you need, either.
 You need the skiing ability to rev up your speed approaching the jump.
 You need to be able to get enough air to flip.
 Finally, you need to be able to control your body in the air while you jump.
 In other words, it’ll take at least a couple years of dedication to reach a level where you can hit backflips.

 “The worst thing you can ever do with any invert is to give up halfway.
 You’re never going to end up on your feet that way.”

 Along with all those caveats, Wallisch recommends powder or the soft, slushy snow of springtime as a good landing spot off a low jump (about three or four feet) for anyone attempting a backflip on skis.
 Get comfortable with the jump by doing several straight airs first.